How Estimating Works

 $30-$60 Very minor damage mostly to the background or border and minor coloring issues.

 $70-$90 Most damages to the faces are in the $70 to 90 range.
 No damage to faces but still plenty of damage in general.

-$100 - 300, any higher is rare.
-The works.
+This image needs the works.
 It needs all of the above plus recreating what is missing.

 (NOTE: Don't forget to factor in the hard copies and CA Taxes)

 (NOTE: Prices above do not include hard copy.)